davewalker60/pmdup/pages/booking-rooms.md

 This table shows 10-night ***per person (based on double occupancy)*** totals for each room type at various conversion rates for US and Canadian dollars.
 The middle column (**bold**) in each section is the current rate.
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTDckeEMkl5WNncTCorD4BsafpMtjgR-G4p_tTiiqvTOntXRtWurbfdsydHeOsFXK3QUT-7XaQCGttY/pubhtml?gid=697006945&amp;single=true&amp;widget=true&amp;headers=false" width="640" height="300"></iframe>

-When to convert dollars to pesos is up to you this year.
+When to convert dollars to pesos is up to you this time.
 The [**Payment**](#payment) section provides a description of the process used to do conversions.
 The graph below shows recent history of the mid-market exchange rate Wise uses for conversions.

 ### Approximate your total